-Vat Xieng Thong Sayaroharamathibodimahaviharn
+Vat Xieng Thong Sayaroharamathibodi Mahaviharn

 ວັດຊຽງທອງ ໄຊຍະ ໂຣຫະຣາມາທິບໍດີມະທາວິຫາຣ

 Luang Prabang's most important temple.
 Built c.1561 by King Setthathirath who donated his palace grounds at the end of the peninsula for the building of a temple when he moved the Lan Xang capital to Vientiane.
-The sim is considered the epitome of Lao architecture and fortunately escaped destruction during the 1887 Haw invasion.
+The sim fortunately escaped destruction during the 1887 Haw invasion and is today considered the epitome of Lao architecture.
 It was a royally sponsored temple where coronations were held until the end of monarchy in 1975.
-It still plays an important role in Luang Prabang ceremonies.
-The beautiful glass mosaic work on the buildings in the monastery depicting the flame-of-the-forest tree as the tree of life, Jataka stories as well as the Lao story of Sin Sai, were the work of Lao artist Thao Sin Keo in the 1960's.
-The beautiful gold stencil art work covering the walls inside the sim depict tales of King Chanthaphanith, a betel nut merchant who legend says became king of Luang Prabang.
+It still plays an important role in Luang Prabang's annual ceremonies.

 Apart from the sim itself, several important chapels lie within the monastery grounds;